'Unduly lenient' sentence of rapist Sean Hogg to be appealed

 Judge Lord Lake said if Hogg, now 21, had committed the crime when he was over 25, he would have given him a jail sentence of four or five years.

-Aamer Anwar, the lawyer representing the victim, who is now 18, said she was "relieved" and grateful to the Lord Advocate Dorothy Bain.
+Aamer Anwar, the lawyer representing the victim, who is now 18, said she was "relieved" and grateful to the Lord Advocate Dorothy Bain, Scotland's senior law officer.

 He said: "It has been nearly a month since Sean Hogg walked free from the High Court ordered to carry out 270 hours of unpaid work, after being convicted of rape.